 SECTION 1

-The objective of the Local League shall be to implant firmly in the children of the community the ideals of good sportsmanship, honesty, loyalty, courage and respect for authority, so that they may be well adjusted, stronger and happier children and will grow to be good, decent, healthy and trustworthy citizens.
+.The objective of the Local League shall be to positively impact youth and communities using the power of youth baseball and/or softball to build stronger individuals and communities, and instill values of integrity, leadership, teamwork, and respect.

 SECTION 2

+To achieve this objective, the Local League will provide a supervised program of baseball and/or softball consistent with the Rules and Regulations of Little League Baseball, Incorporated.
+All Directors, Officers and Members shall consider and incorporate the values of Little League: Teamwork, Community, Inclusion, Fun, and Integrity.
+The molding of future citizens is of prime importance and the attainment of exceptional athletic skill or the winning of games is secondary.
+The Local League shall operate exclusively as a nonprofit educational organization providing a supervised program of recreational and competitive baseball and/or softball games.

+SECTION 3

-To achieve this objective, the Local League will provide a supervised program under the Rules and Regulations of Little League Baseball, Incorporated.
-All Directors, Executive and Members shall bear in mind that the attainment of exceptional athletic skill or the winning of games is secondary, and the molding of future citizens is of prime importance.
-The Local League shall operate exclusively as a non-profit educational organization providing a supervised program of competitive baseball games.
-No part of the net earnings shall inure to the benefit of any private shareholder or individual; no substantial part of the activities of which is carrying on propaganda, or otherwise attempting to influence legislation, and which does not participate in or intervene in any political campaign on behalf of any candidate for public office.
+The objective of The League is to provide youth in with opportunities to develop good sportsmanship and participate in a recreational and competitive baseball program with the focus on teamwork, exercise, fun and safety.
+The League will provide supervised baseball programs under the Rules and Regulations of Little League Baseball Incorporated, and Little League Canada.
+All League Members shall bear in mind that the attainment of exceptional athletic skill or the winning of games is secondary, and the molding of future citizens is of prime importance.
+The League shall operate exclusively as a non-profit educational organization providing supervised programs of recreational and competitive baseball.
+No part of the earnings shall benefit any private shareholder individual, with the only exception being the League’s Umpires.

 ARTICLE III – MEMBERSHIP